Greek Language

 Class participation will be graded according to the following criteria.
 More than three absences, or disruptive/disrespectful behavior will result in lower grades.

 Exams will receive percentage grades with corresponding letter grades.
-Quizzes will receive a cumulative percentage grade (with corresponding letter grade) for the semester.
+Quizzes will receive a cumulative percentage grade (with corresponding letter grade) for the semester; the lowest three grades (including zeros) will be dropped before averaging.

 Final course grades will be calculated as follows: